Skip to content

 Depending on your use case, you’ll need to combine these differently.
 You can find common use cases in the examples section.
 The tables below are meant to help you to find the right contract type to base your Omnichain token on.

-This repository contains contracts created by LayerZero which have been audited (opens in a new tab), and contracts built on top of those by Merit Circle.
-The latter haven't been formally audited yet, and are marked with * below.
+This repository contains contracts created by LayerZero which have been audited, and contracts built on top of those by The Beam Foundation.
+The latter haven’t been formally audited yet, and are marked with * below.

 Omnichain ERC20 tokens